Cyclone Idai: Search for remains

+The system, called M-FISys (pronounced like "emphasis," an acronym for the Mass-Fatality Identification System), was originally developed to identify victims of the World Trade Center Disaster of September 11, 2001.

 Sexual exploitation allegations

 On 26 April, the United Nations announced that it would be investigating sexual exploitation allegations in the wake of Idai.
 According to Human Rights Watch, several females were forced to have sexual intercourse with local Mozambican leaders in order to receive food aid.

 United Nations

 In Malawi, UNICEF provided various sanitary supplies to residents in Chikwawa, Mangochi, Nsanje, and Phalombe.
 These included hygiene kits, filtered water bottles, soap, packets of oral rehydration solution, antibiotics for children, and insecticide-treated bednets.
 Additional supplies were sent to regional hospitals.
 The agency assessed a long-term need of $8.3 million to assist women and children.

 In the immediate aftermath of Idai, UNICEF estimated that about $10 million was required for the most urgent needs of children in Mozambique.
 The United Nations and their partners appealed for $40.8 million as an emergency relief to help those people who were affected by Idai in Mozambique.
 The United Nations World Food Programme (WFP) scrambled to airdrop high-energy biscuits and easy-to-cook food to isolated villages.
 On 20 March the WFP airlifted 20 tons of food from Dubai to the region.
 An Mi-8 transport helicopter contracted through the United Nations Humanitarian Air Service was brought in the same day, with two more expected to be flown in.
 By 22 March, a total of US$20 million had been made available from the UN's emergency fund, and the UN Secretary General appealed for increased international support, citing food insecurity across Mozambique, Malawi and Zimbabwe, as well as the need for reconstruction.

 On 23 March, the WFP declared the disaster in Mozambique a "level-three emergency", the highest level of crisis.
 This puts it in the same category as the civil wars in Yemen, Syria, and South Sudan.